Matematej/EKS_Terraform_Autoscaling_Prometheus_Project/README.md

-In this project, we are going to use EKS Service Account to grant permissions to individual Pods.
-You can define a Service Accounts in service_account.yaml and attach an IAM Roles with permissions to Pods based on what SA they're using.
-In our case, the SA is given auto-scaling permissions.
+In this project, we are going to use EKS Service Accounts to grant permissions to individual Pods.
+You can define a Service Account in service_account.yaml and attach IAM Roles with permissions to Pods based on what SA they're using.
+In our case, the application_pods SA is given auto-scaling permissions.

   For the SA to work, it needs to be able to communicate with AWS IAM.
 This will be achieved by using an identity provider(IdP).
     The Workflow: